 Estimates reveal that anywhere between 18 and 22 million people in the United States suffer from obstructive sleep apnea, or OSA.
-If you experience the symptoms of this disorder then you may have trouble feeling rested and ready for the day, even after what you assume was a full night’s rest.
+If you experience the symptoms of obstructive sleep apnea, then you may have trouble feeling rested and ready for the day, even after what you assume was a full night’s rest.

-Fortunately, we can identify the symptoms and recommend a comfortable and non-invasive treatment option.
+Fortunately, our sleep apnea dentists can identify the symptoms and recommend a comfortable, effective, and non-invasive sleep apnea treatment option.

 During sleep, the soft tissue in the back of the mouth and throat may become overly relaxed and collapse, obstructing airflow.
 The patient stops breathing as a result until the brain registers the lack of oxygen and wakes him/her up to begin breathing.

 Despite having no memory of waking up, patients often wake hundreds of times in a single night.
 In addition to the initial exhaustion, the long-term consequences of sleep apnea may include elevated blood pressure and an increased risk of heart attack, depression, and stroke.

 Patients may encounter a number of symptoms if they suffer from obstructive sleep apnea, including:

 Sleep apnea can also have adverse effects on your oral and dental health, causing teeth grinding, dry mouth, tooth decay, and tooth loss.